faizan2786/distributed-systems/Zookeeper/README.md

 Each project in the repo is described briefly below:

-- `zookeeper-client-test` -> A quick "Hello World" program to illustrate the use of ZooKeeper client Java API.
-It includes connection/disconnection to zookeeper server and zookeeper event handling.
+- `zookeeper-connect` -> A quick "Hello World" program to illustrate the use of ZooKeeper client Java API.
+  - It defines `ZKConnection` **helper class** to handle connection/disconnection to ZooKeeper server.
+Other projects in this module may simply use this class to establish the connection to ZooKeeper.

 - `leader-election` -> Demonstrates **Leader Election** algorithm in  a distributed systems using a Zookeeper client cluster (by the use of **ephemeral znodes**).

 - `event-wtcher` -> This project illustrates how to use Zookeeper **Watchers** and **event triggers** to watch and get notified about changes in a specific znode's state.

 - `fault-tolerance` -> Demonstrates how to build a **simple fault-tolerant and scalable** distributed cluster using ZK.